AllienWorks/cryptocoins/docs/icons-demo.md

 <!--link rel="stylesheet" href="webfont/cryptocoins-colors.css"-->

-# Cryptocoins Webfont Demo
+# Demo

+Overview of all included coins/icons.

 Check the HTML if you're not sure how to include the icons to your project.

-Don't forget that every icon is available as a separate SVG file as well.
+Don't forget that every icon is available as a separate SVG file (in `SVG/` folder) as well.

 <div class="icons">
    <h2>A</h2>